 In some people, no specific trigger for their persistent rhinitis may be found.
 This is called idiopathic rhinitis.
 Idiopathic means that there is no certain cause that has been found.

-Who gets persistent rhinitis?
+Who develops persistent rhinitis?

 Persistent rhinitis is common.
-It can affect anyone of any age although it affects adults more commonly than children.
+It can affect anyone of any age, although it affects adults more commonly than children.
 It is becoming increasingly common in older people.
 Many people with persistent rhinitis say they have a persistent cold.
 However, colds are due to viral infections and normally only last a week or so.
 Persistent rhinitis is not due to an infection.

 Allergic rhinitis (be it hay fever or persistent rhinitis) tends to run in families.
 You are also more likely to develop allergic rhinitis if you already have asthma or eczema.
 Equally, if you have allergic rhinitis, you are more likely to develop eczema or asthma.
-The conditions asthma, eczema and allergic rhinitis are known together as atopic conditions or atopy.
+The conditions asthma, eczema and allergic rhinitis are known together as atopic conditions, or atopy.
 A tendency to atopy can run in families.